 We focus on equipping clients with coping and self-care skills for reintegration back into life once out of treatment.
 Our holistic approach to treatment incorporates elements of mindfulness, meditation, certified yoga, and integrated primary care, where we teach nutrition, meal planning, and cooking with a certified nutritionist.
 Our program goes above and beyond to empower individuals during their recovery.
 We encourage expansion of independent living skills through therapeutic structured outings in the community.
 Individuals are involved in one of three meaningful life activities – volunteering, seeking employment, or pursuing education.
 Off-site social supportive communities, such as 12 Steps, Smart Recovery, Emotions Anonymous, Bipolar Support Groups are available to build new supports as individuals move towards independence.

 If you or a loved one is suffering from a substance use disorder, Lifeskills can help.
 Lifeskills South Florida is one of the leading dual diagnosis treatment centers in the Fort Lauderdale, Florida area.
-To learn more about our accredited residential and outpatient treatment programs, please call our admissions office at 844-749-1560 or complete our contact form.
+To learn more about our accredited residential and outpatient treatment programs, please contact us.

 Call us at 1.844.749.1560 or fill out the form below to get in touch.